Approaches to Atmospheric Methane Removal

 Atmospheric Oxidation Enhancement

-Under investigation Potentially beneficial, needs more study Likely cost-plausible, needs more study and development Potentially >10 Mt / yr Potential to scale within 10 years Modeled • • •
+Research ongoing Potentially climate-beneficial, needs more study Potentially cost-plausible, needs more study Potentially >10 Mt CH4 / yr Potentially <10 years • • •

 Higher